 Know The Goals You’re Invested In

 A financial advisor can accomplish a lot of things, but deciding the personal goals for someone else is not part of their skillset.
 The beginning of any financial plan involves your goals, and they should be mostly decided on before you even walk in the door.
 The finer details and specifics can always wait; the important thing is having that framework of knowing what you want to achieve.
-If you have the details such as you desired investment or savings goals down to a T, well you’re a step ahead and this makes the process smoother.
-For the best chance of success on your first visit your advisor will need to know your goals, the state of your finances, your ideal timeline to achieve these goals, and, if applicable, the level of risk you’re willing to take with regard to investments.
+If you have the details such as your desired investment or savings goals down to a T, well you’re a step ahead and this makes the process smoother.
+For the best chance of success your advisor will need to understand your goals, the state of your finances, your ideal timeline to achieve these goals, and, if applicable, the level of risk you’re willing to take with regard to investments.

 Gathering paperwork is the last way you’d prefer to spend your time; however, it is a necessary evil if you plan to get started right away.
 It will be impossible to assist you with your financial planning journey if the key information needed is unknown, underreported, or incomplete.
 The list of the information you should bring with you is quite long and not all of it will apply to everyone.
 Additional information may also be necessary and you can always call ahead to inquire about what to bring.

 - Identity verification such as your state’s photo ID

 - Full banking information including all accounts and balances.